-Reality: This widely believed myth is false.
+Some people may get enrolled automatically, but you should always contact Medicare to be sure.
 The confusion stems from the fact that some people may be automatically enrolled in Medicare Part A when they turn 65, but this typically only happens if they’re already drawing social security benefits.

-Reality: False, false, and false.
-Don’t get us wrong; Medicare Parts A and B offer excellent coverage and will take care of many of your hospital and medical bills.
+Medicare Parts A and B offer excellent coverage and will take care of many of your hospital and medical bills.
 It rarely provides everything a patient needs, however.
 Instead, you’ll want to factor in additional costs for the following services:

 - Prescription drugs